rigersleka/rxjs-operators-from-scratch/README.md

 - How to console.log() an Observable$ that is .subscribe() from template using pipe async?
 Use pipe json.
 In template: <pre>{{( (observable$ | async) | json) }}</pre>

+- How to console.log() inside of pipe() operator?
+Observable$.pipe( tap(console.log) )
+So we can use tap(console.log) after each line so we can track what changes have been made there.

 -What is best Operators Website to explain most important RXjs operators with diagrams? https://rxmarbles.com/

 -What is importance of tap()?
 Debugging (as a spy) and to register data

+- How can we retrieve unique values and convert it into an array?
+Remember continent dropdown in the exercise 1: [...net Set(...)]

+- How to emit data with RxJs?
+Create my own service which can get data using RxJs - CountryService get/set methods created in that Service
+You can created your own custom Observable, but most of the time all your needs can be from some ready Observables like:
+ReplySubject(), Subject()

+- How can we expose a Subject (special observable) into an Observable? subject.asObservable().subscribe(.....)

 # Exercise 1: Dynamic Dropdowns using RxJS and ValueChanges
 Reference: